Kenny-Jing-Xu/survivalMPLdc/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs or WARNINGs or NOTEs.

-There was 1 NOTE:
- * Non-standard file/directory found at top level: '_config.yml'

 This is a new release.

 ## Downstream dependency